seeyoulink/sylrtc-demo/README.md

 | **macOS**    | ✓      | ✓               | ✓       | ✓      |
 | **Windows**  | ✓      | ✓               | ✓       | -      |

 Important notice: Only Chromium based Edge browsers are supported.
+Screen shareing only works in desktop browsers.

 <br>